callum-hart/mono/misc/musings.md

 - Paradigm / design pattern *like Flux / Redux*
 - Annotations?
 - Macros, i.e extend of the CSS language
-- Dev tools
-    - Alerts you when immutable CSS property(s) are changed
+- Dev tools, i.e alerts you when immutable CSS property(s) are changed

 # What if CSS could be immutable?